 Customizing the Search Engine that powers your site

 What if you could customize the search engine on your site?
-When you first install SearchWP, the settings page gives you a good deal of additional options for every post type on your site:
+When you first install SearchWP, the settings page gives you a good deal of additional options for every post type on your site allowing you more granular control over the search results for your website.

 From here, you can customize how important each area of the site is, regarding your search results – including custom fields.